-The first step is simple: stay in bed.
-Give yourself that rare adult chance to sleep in, or take the opportunity to zone out on your phone while still under the sheets.
-If you really have to answer an email, be sure to do it in your flannel pajamas.
+The first step is simple: stay in bed!
+Give yourself that rare chance as an adult to sleep in, or take the opportunity to flip on the tv and take a peek at that binge-worthy show you’ve been waiting to watch.
+If you have to look at your phone for anything work-related or answer an email, be sure to do it in your luxuriously comfy flannel pajamas.

-At some point, coffee will call.
-Throw on some flannel pajama pants you can stay in all day and top it off with a cozy fleece robe.
-Sneak downstairs in your soft slippers—you don’t want to awake anyone still sleeping in—and get started on coffee.
-You’ll agree with our observation that coffee somehow tastes better when there’s nothing pushing you out the door.
+At some point, you will find yourself craving a coffee or whatever other beverage you love to consume in the morning.
+Throw on a comfy, oversized Christmas sweater that you can stay wrapped up in all day or give yourself even more warmth with a cozy flannel robe.
+Sneak downstairs in your soft slippers—you don’t want to awake anyone still sleeping in—and get your coffee brewing.
+You’ll agree with our observation that coffee somehow tastes better when nothing is pushing you out the door.

-With no reason to rush, take some time admiring the fresh snowfall and transformed landscape outside your window.
+With no reason to rush, take some time to admire the fresh snowfall and transformed landscape outside your window.
 It’s so still, beautiful, and unmarked that you may want to step out on the porch for a better look—and to see if the paper’s arrived.
-Don some cozy fleece slippers to keep Jack Frost from nipping at those toes, or a pair of slip-resistant slippers if there’s ice.
+With your cozy fleece slippers and warm socks still on (you know, to keep Jack Frost from nipping at those toes), you can brave the crisp, cool weather and breathe in that fresh wither air.

-When the time comes to really explore that winter wonderland, reach for your warmest winter coat, snow pants and slip-resistant boots (waterproof boots if there’s any sign of sleet).
-Take a walk around the neighborhood to see if any kids have found the best sledding hills, or if any snowmen have moved into local yards.
+When the time comes to explore the winter wonderland just outside your doorstep, reach for your thickest winter coat, snow pants, and slip-resistant boots (waterproof boots if there’s any sign of sleet).
+Take a walk around the neighborhood to see if any kids have found the best sledding hills or if any snowmen have moved into local yards.
 If you see any snowman construction in progress, pitch in by bringing over that carrot that’s been sitting in the fridge.